mendix/docs/content/refguide/data-view.md

 ## 2 Data View Footer

-The footer of the data view is the section at the bottom of the data view that often contains buttons to confirm or cancel the page.
-However, arbitrary widgets are allowed.
-The footer will stick to the bottom if the data view is the only top-level widget.
+The footer of the data view is the section at the bottom of the data view that often contains buttons to confirm or cancel changes.

 ## 3 Properties

+Data view has the following properties:

 ![](attachments/data-widgets/data-view-properties.png)

 ### 3.1 Common Section

+For more information on properties of this section, see the [Common Section](common-widget-properties#common-properties) section in *Properties Common for Widgets*.

 ### 3.2 Data Source Section